North Platte Indians

 The North Platte Indians were a minor league baseball team based in North Platte, Nebraska.
-Preceded by the North Platte Buffalos, the North Platte teams played as members of the Class D level Nebraska State League from 1928 to 1932 as the Buffalos and from 1956 to 1959 as the Indians.
-The North Platte Indians were a minor league affiliate of the Cleveland Indians from 1956 to 1959, winning the 1958 league championship.
-The Buffalos played home games at the Union Pacific Park and the Indians hosted home games at Bill Wood Field.
+The Indians played as members of the Class D level Nebraska State League from 1956 to 1959, winning the 1958 league championship.
+The North Platte Indians were a minor league affiliate of the Cleveland Indians.

+The Indians were preceded in minor league play by the North Platte Buffalos who played from 1928 to 1932, also playing as members of the Class D level Nebraska State League.

+The North Platte Buffalos hosted minor league home games at Jeffers Field within Union Pacific Park.
+The ballpark was later destroyed by fire.
+When minor league play resumed, the North Platte Indians played home games at Bill Wood Field within Cody Park.

 History

 Based in North Platte, Nebraska, the North Platte Indians were an affiliate of the Cleveland Indians, playing as members of the Nebraska State League.
 Previously, the North Platte Buffalos played as members of the Nebraska State League from 1928 to 1932.
 The North Platte Indians finished 41–22 in 1958 and captured the 1958 Nebraska State League Championship, playing under manager Mark Wylie.

 On July 29, 1928, North Platte pitcher Joe Smith threw a no–hitter in a 7–inning game against the Beatrice Blues.
 North Platte won the game 3–0.

 The Nebraska State League folded permanently after the 1959 season.
 The 1959 league member franchises folded as well, the Hastings Giants, Holdrege White Sox, Grand Island Athletics, Kearney Yankees, McCook Braves and North Platte Indians all folded.
-North Platte has not hosted another minor league team.

 The ballparks

-The Union Pacific Park was noted to have hosted the North Platte Buffalos from 1928 to 1932 for minor league home games.
-The ballpark within the park was called Jeffers Field, located 7th and Jeffers, North Platte, Nebraska.
+The Union Pacific Park hosted the North Platte Buffalos from 1928 to 1932 for minor league home games.
+The ballpark within the park was called Jeffers Field.
 The ballpark was destroyed by fire in 1955.
+Jeffers Field was located 7th and Jeffers in North Platte, Nebraska.

-After the fire, Bill Wood Field was constructed in 1956, within Cody Park.
-Bill Wood Field was referenced to have hosted the North Platte Indians.
-The ballfield is still in use today, located within Cody Park, near the National Guard building.
-Today, Bill Wood Field is home to American Legion baseball.
-It is located at 18th & Jeffers, North Platte, Nebraska.
+After the fire destroyed Jeffers Field, Bill Wood Field was constructed in 1956, within Cody Park.
+Bill Wood Field hosted the North Platte Indians for minor league home games beginning in 1956.
+The ballfield is still in use today, located within Cody Park near the park's National Guard building.
+Today, Bill Wood Field is home to North Platte American Legion baseball and the North Platte 80s, a 2024 Pecos League expansion team.
+The park is located at 18th & Jeffers in North Platte, Nebraska.